-- Anatomic based on the extent of cancer as defined by tumor size (T), lymph node status (N), and distant metastasis (M). - Prognostic includes anatomic TNM plus tumor grade and the status of the biomarkers such as human epidermal growth factor receptor 2 (HER2), estrogen receptor (ER), and progesterone receptor (PR).
-Prognostic stage also includes the assumption that you are treated with the standard of care approaches.
+- Anatomic based on extent of cancer as defined by tumor size (T), lymph node status (N), and distant metastasis (M). - Prognostic includes anatomic TNM plus tumor grade and the status of the biomarkers such as HER2, ER, and PR.
+Prognostic stage also includes the assumption that you are treated with the standard-of-care approaches.